virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAlert

-This event provides a possibility to bind actions to <a href="https://www.virtuozzo.com/application-platform-docs/load-alerts/" target="_blank">Load Alerts</a> and <a href="https://www.virtuozzo.com/application-platform-docs/automatic-horizontal-scaling/" target="_blank">Automatic Horizontal Scaling Alerts</a> that are configured through the Virtuozzo PaaS triggers.
+This event provides a possibility to bind actions to <a href="https://www.virtuozzo.com/application-platform-docs/load-alerts/" target="_blank">Load Alerts</a> and <a href="https://www.virtuozzo.com/application-platform-docs/automatic-horizontal-scaling/" target="_blank">Automatic Horizontal Scaling Alerts</a> that are configured through the Virtuozzo Application Platform triggers.

 These monitoring triggers are based on the usage of the following resource types: